-- Assess how adaptive management changes have been reported by the project management and shared with the Project Board. - Assess how well the Project Team and partners undertake and fulfil GEF reporting requirements (i.e. how have they addressed poorly-rated PIRs, if applicable?) - Assess how lessons derived from the adaptive management process have been documented, shared with key partners and internalized by partners.
+- Assess the concepts and strategies of the pilot plots being implemented in six targeted regions - Assess how adaptive management changes have been reported by the project management and shared with the Project Board. - Assess how well the Project Team and partners undertake and fulfil GEF reporting requirements (i.e. how have they addressed poorly-rated PIRs, if applicable?) - Assess how lessons derived from the adaptive management process have been documented, shared with key partners and internalized by partners.